JordaoCassiano/Autonomous-Ranger/README.md

-# Autonomous-Ford-Ranger
+# Autonomous-Ranger
-As a result of a JavaScript exercise, I created a 2d version of the Autonomous Ford Ranger.
+As a result of a JavaScript exercise, I created a 2d version of the Autonomous Ranger.